ensembleanalytics/ensembleci/SETUP.md

 Timeflow integrates with Github in order to build your repos and branches.

-There is a small amount of configuration in Github to create an OAuth application.
+There is a small amount of configuration in Github to enable this interaction to take place with your own account.

-- Visit Developer Settings
+1. Visit Developer Settings
-- Visit OAuth Apps
+2. Visit OAuth Apps
-- Create an App
+3. Create an App
-- Note down the Client ID and Cliend ID Secret for use in a subsequent step
+4. Note down the Client ID and Client ID Secret for use in a subsequent step

+Timeflow will interact with this application, meaning that you have no dependence on any centralised service.

 ### Clone This Repo

-Clone this repository.
+The next step is to clone this repository.

 ```
 git clone https://github.com/TimeflowCI/timeflow.git